keygen-sh/keygen-go/README.md

 ### `keygen.PublicKey`

-`PublicKey` is your account's hex-encoded Ed25519 public key, used for verifying signed license keys and API response signatures.
+`PublicKey` is your Keygen account's hex-encoded Ed25519 public key, used for verifying signed license keys and API response signatures.
 When set, API response signatures will automatically be verified.
 You may leave it blank to skip verifying response signatures.
 This should be hard-coded into your app.